 Many instructors, including this one, warn against flying in the mountains when both ridge lift and thermals are present for this reason.
 They can combine to make the air dangerous.
 It is another reason why we at Southwest Airsports train via towing in the flat plateau west of the Rio Grande river.
 After adequate experience (and if the pilots are ready), we go to the mountains.

 A nationally known pilot was scratching for thermal lift close to the ground in the flatlands of central Florida.
 He had a bad frontal collapse on a competition (unrated) gilder and went in.
 He experienced serious injury including a concussion.
-He was fortunate that he tucked as he hit.
+He was fortunate that he tucked as he hit (we all thought he was dead).
 Scratching is not necessarily a mistake but close to the ground with a comp wing?
 Turbulence can change everything in a moment and you do not have the altitude to recover.

 Per the above incident, if the pilot had been 500' higher, the collapse would have been alarming but not dangerous.
 He would have recovered just fine.
 Pilots must never get a false sense of security from thinking "I'm close to the ground so I'm safe!"
 It is a dangerous lie that we naturally have as mono-planar creatures.
 Altitude is always safer and the more the better.
 It takes mental training to learn this and apply it in all conditions at all times.